eloquent/cosmos/README.md

 Returns the absolute version of this class name as a `ClassName` object.
 If this class name is already absolute, it will simply return itself.

+### ClassName::toRelative()

+Returns the relative version of this class name as a `ClassName` object.
+If this class name is already relative, it will simply return itself.

 ### ClassName::hasDescendant(ClassName $className)

 Returns boolean true if this class name is one of the parent namespaces of